Sohou08/Hadoop-Spark/file_format/readme.md

 ### 6. Parquet

-Parquet is a column-oriented data storage format of the Apache Hadoop ecosystem.
-It is similar to the other columnar-storage file formats available in Hadoop namely RCFile and ORC.
-It is compatible with most of the data processing frameworks in the Hadoop environment.
+Parquet is an open source file format for Hadoop ecosystem.
+Its design is a combined effort between Twitter and Cloudera for an efficient data storage for analytics.
+Parquet store data by column-oriented like ORC format.
 It provides efficient data compression and encoding schemes with enhanced performance to handle complex data in bulk.
 Parquet is a binary file containing metadata about their content.
-The column metadata for a Parquet file is stored at the end of the file, which allows for fast, one-pass writing.
+The column metadata is stored at the end of the file, which allows for fast, one-pass writing.
 Parquet is optimized for the write Once read many (WORM).

  * __Advantage__
-     * splittable and compressible
+     * Parquet is splittable
-     * organizing by column allows for better compression, as data is more homogeneous.
+     * Organizing by column, It allows a better compression, as data is more homogeneous.
-     * efficient for OLAP query
+     * It is very efficient for OLAP query.
-     * supports schema evolution
-     * is not human readable
-     * supports batch/streaming processing
+     * It supports schema evolution and batch/streaming processing
  * __Drawback__
+     * Parquet is not human readable
-     * difficult to make a update of parquet table unless you delete and recreate it again.
+     * It difficult to make it update unless you delete and recreate it again.
  * __Ecosystems__
-     * gives a efficient analysis in case of BI (Business Intelligence)
+     * It gives a efficient analysis in BI (Business Intelligence)
-     * is very fast to read in Spark environment
+     * Parquet is very fast to read in Spark environment
-     * aside Spark and Impala; Arrow, Drill are part of the most compatible platforms of parquet.
+     * Aside Spark and Impala; Arrow, Drill are part of the most compatible platforms of parquet.

    ![parquet](https://user-images.githubusercontent.com/51121757/80372035-c3333980-888a-11ea-87af-97425e00c476.JPG)